top of page

 Confirm Legal Business Registration

-A legitimate business operating in Canada should be registered either federally or provincially.
+A reputable business operating in Canada should be registered either federally or provincially.

 Consumers may wish to confirm:

-Whether the business name used in advertising matches its legal registration
+• Whether the business name used in advertising reflects its legal registration

-A mismatch between the name on a quote, invoice, or website and the registered legal entity may warrant further clarification.
+A mismatch between the name on a quote, invoice, or website and the registered legal company may justify further clarification.

 Common warning sign:

-Businesses that cannot clearly explain their legal business name or registration status.
+Businesses that cannot adequately explain their legal business name or registration status.

 Verify GST/HST/QST /PST/RST Registration (If Applicable)